pelithne/client-credentials-flow-with-APIM/README.md

     </inbound>
 ````

+Then save the policy.

 What this policy will do, is to

 * Evaluate that the "Audience" is correct.
 In other words, we make sure that the token targets our API.
 * Evaluate that the appids are correct.
 In other words, we make sure that the user is allowed to use the API